VirtusLab/git-machete-intellij-plugin/DEVELOPMENT.md

-For running tests of `backendImpl` (which are also run by `./gradlew test` task, which is in turn itself run by `./gradlew build` task), install [`git-machete` CLI](https://github.com/VirtusLab/git-machete#install) (preferably via `pip install git-machete==<version>`) in the version present in [backendImpl/src/test/resources/reference-cli-version.properties](backendImpl/src/test/resources/reference-cli-version.properties).
+For running tests of `backendImpl` (which are also run by `./gradlew test` task, which is in turn itself run by `./gradlew build` task), install [`git-machete` CLI](https://github.com/VirtusLab/git-machete#install) (preferably via `pip install git-machete==<version>`) in any of the versions listed in [backendImpl/src/test/resources/reference-cli-version.properties](backendImpl/src/test/resources/reference-cli-version.properties).

 ### Optional